Cartoon Animation Software | 3D Cartoon Animation | Autodesk

 Pioneering work by Disney and Warner Bros. between the 1920s and 1940s established the techniques of cartoon animation, with artists painstakingly drawing or painting every frame to be made into short loops or entire feature films.

-But artists (along with software engineers) later realised computers could do the same thing, taking character rigs and programming simple instructions about movement, camera angles and light levels – a practice spearheaded by Pixar.
+But artists (along with software engineers) later realized computers could do the same thing, taking character rigs and programming simple instructions about movement, camera angles, and light levels—a practice spearheaded by Pixar.

-Today, almost every major 3D animation (US Site) project contains CGI elements and post-production.
-Animation software – including Maya, 3ds Max and MotionBuilder (US Site) from Autodesk – can automate the simulation of complicated elements such as ocean waves or hair.
+Today, almost every major 3D animation project contains CGI elements and post-production.
+Animation software—including Maya, 3ds Max, and MotionBuilder from Autodesk—can automate the simulation of complicated elements such as ocean waves or hair.

 LAIKA

-This animation studio is known for its unique handcrafted aesthetic, but uses a digitised workflow for the best of both worlds.
+This animation studio is known for its unique handcrafted aesthetic, but uses a digitized workflow for the best of both worlds.

 Image courtesy of Laika